 Our agency does not require you to be a stay at home parent.
 Many foster parents work full-time.
 You must, however, have a flexible enough schedule to be available to meet the needs of the foster child.
 This may require time off work for sick days, no school days, meetings, appointments, or court hearings.

 Generally speaking, the children and teens we support require very close monitoring and supervision.
 Because of their past, they often need guidance in making positive decisions on a daily basis.
 Supervision expectations are decided on with the treatment team and are outlined in the child’s treatment plan.
 Supervision expectations may include: line of sight, in ear shot, or not being alone with other children/pets.

-Family Works provides the support and resources you need to be an effective treatment foster parent.
+Family Works provides the support and resources you need to be an effective foster parent.
 A social worker is available to you 24 hours/day, 7 days/week and maintains regular contact with you through frequent visits and phone calls.
-We also provide monthly support and training meetings with foster parents and social workers, access to other training opportunities and connections with other treatment foster families and respite providers.
+We also provide monthly support and training meetings with foster parents and social workers, access to other training opportunities and connections with other foster families and respite providers.

 The child’s treatment team is comprised of the placing county worker, the Family Works social worker, the foster parent(s), the child, the child’s family, and any other professional working with the child.
-This may include a therapist, a psychiatrist, school personnel and respite providers.
+This may include a therapist, a psychiatrist, school personnel, and respite providers.